Copyright© 2016 by Ernest Bywater

 She grins and throws her arms about him while she shouts, “Yes!“

 Mo says, “If you don’t mind I’d like to make a public announcement about our engagement at the start of tomorrow’s home game.
 You can now call your mother to ask her how the wedding plans are going.”
 He gets a frown so he adds, “In December I told her I was going to ask you today and I asked her to start planning for a November wedding.”
-Lou stares at him for a moment, and laughs at his pre-planning.
+Lou stares at him for a moment then laughs at his pre-planning.

-The next day the pair walk out onto the field before the start of the AAA team home game while an announcement is made about his engagement then they show the film from yesterday.
+The next day the pair walk out onto the field before the start of the AAA team home game while an announcement is made about his engagement, then they show the film from yesterday.
 The crowd gives them a standing ovation.

 Mo is so fired up in the game he makes a few spectacular plays.